yuyuu-8/lab2-info-from-file/README.md

+# To run:
+### Download file "mysetup.exe", run it in your computer, choose the directory to download all of the files needed to run the application.

+# Used functions and libraries^
 ### <ins>*_File Name_*</ins> - using Path.GetFileNameWithoutExtension(file) from inner library;
 ### <ins>*_File Exstension_*</ins> - using Path.GetExtension(file).ToLower() from inner library;
 ### <ins>*_File Size_*</ins> - using Width and Height from ImageMagick library and BitmapImage class;